AckerlyXu/heima/articles/virtual-machines/windows/attach-disk-ps.md

 # Attach a data disk to a Windows VM using PowerShell

 This article shows you how to attach both new and existing disks to a Windows virtual machine using PowerShell.
-You can attach unmanaged data disks to a VM that uses unmanaged disks in a storage account.
+If your VM uses managed disks, you can attach additional managed data disks.
+You can also attach unmanaged data disks to a VM that uses unmanaged disks in a storage account.

->[!NOTE]
-> Azure China does not support Managed Disk yet.

 Before you do this, review these tips:
 * The size of the virtual machine controls how many data disks you can attach.
 For details, see [Sizes for virtual machines](sizes.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).